 Learn more about Fortinet's new FortiGate 60F, a full-featured SD-WAN and NGFW solution powered by the new SCO4 security processor to accelerate and enhance cloud and WAN connectivity.

-Fortinet’s NGFW has earned its sixth consecutive “Recommended” rating from NSS Labs.
+Fortinet has received its sixth consecutive "Recommended" rating in NSS Labs NGFW Group Test 2019.
 Learn more about these testing results.

 Across industry after industry, Internet of Things (IoT) devices are transforming operations, and communication service providers (CSPs) are helping companies deploy and utilize these technologies.
 That raises new security concerns for service providers.

-Fortinet is proud to have been one of the first security solutions offered on the Oracle Cloud Infrastructure.
-Having these solutions as “click to launch” services, in addition to being part of the initial launch of this new service from Oracle, cements our relationship even further.
+Fortinet is proud to have been one of the first cloud security solutions offered on the Oracle Cloud Infrastructure (OCI).

 Bringing two global industry leaders together to provide enterprise-class capabilities across cloud, network, and endpoint security is a remarkable event and reflects a deep commitment to the security of our mutual customers.

 In addition to having again been recognized by Gartner as an Enterprise Firewall MQ leader, we believe Fortinet is also the most certified security vendor in the industry.

 While NGFW solutions continue to be the linchpin security technology for the network, in today’s cloud and SSL-centric business environments not all NGFW solutions are created equal.